migufernandez/teachme-app/docs/user-stories.md

 [home](../readme.md)

+## User

+The user is whoever person that is looking for a tutor for the purpose of getting additional support to a high school student on any subject.

 ## home

-What is a User: The user is whoever person that is looking for a tutor for additional support on any US high school subject.

 As a user, I wish a simple menu of application options so that I can easily find the tutor I am looking for within a subject.